walmartlabs/zUID/Installation.md

     1. **scheme** is the setting for the SCHEME parameter on the URIMAP definition.
 Use either http or https.
     *Note: the path is created by the @org@ and @appname@ values; /uid/@org@/@appname@.*

-1. Submit the CSDID@@ job to define the instance.
+1. Submit the DEFID## job to define the instance.

 1. Install the ZUID CSD group.
 The CSD group name is the transaction ID.
 No job has been supplied to install the definitions.
 Install by cold starting CICS, using CICS Explorer, or using CEDA INSTALL.